-The passport and/or vaccination certificate should be available for every horse and ready for the vet.
+An equine passport should be available for every horse and ready for the vet.
 Different vaccinations need to be given every year, so it is important we check the paperwork before we treat the horse.
 This may save you money and unnecessary injections for your horse or pony.
 In most cases, injections against tetanus only need to be given every two or three years, but we need the vaccination records to check what is required before injecting the horse.

-All horses, ponies and donkeys are required to possess a passport.
-Animals without a passport are not allowed to be sold, exported, slaughtered for human consumption, transported to attend a competition or show, or moved to new premises.
-We recommend that you sign the passport declaration that your horse IS NOT intended for human consumption.
-When we treat your horse we can then use all medical options that are available, and there is no need for them to be recorded in the passport which reduces the paperwork required.
-In the absence of a passport, it becomes your responsibility to record the medicines administered and the last date of administration.
-We will supply the treatment details on our invoices to assist you.
+All horses, ponies and donkeys are legally required to possess a passport.
+Animals without a passport are not allowed to be sold, exported, slaughtered for human consumption, transported to attend a competition or show, moved to new premises or be prescribed certain medications.
+We advise that you ensure the passport declaration is signed to state that your horse IS NOT intended for human consumption.
+This will enable us to treat your horse with all medical options that are available, and there is no need for them to be recorded in the passport.
+This in turn reduces the paperwork required and any delays in treatment.
+In the absence of a passport, for urgent treatment a form can be completed to go with your passport.
+It does however, become your responsibility to record the medicines administered and the last date of administration.
+We will happily supply the treatment details on our invoices to assist you.

-The Horse Passport Regulations 2009 state that horses, ponies, donkeys and related animals (including Zebras!) must have a horse passport.
-You could get an unlimited fine if you cannot show a valid passport for an animal in your care, however, this will not be enforced by your veterinary surgeon
+The Horse Passport Regulations 2009 state that horses, ponies, donkeys and related animals (including Zebras!) must have an equine passport.
+You could get an unlimited fine if you cannot show a valid passport for an animal in your care, however, this will not be enforced by your veterinary surgeon.

-Foals must have a passport (and microchip) but the age of 6 months or 31st December in the year of their birth, whichever is later.
+Foals must have a passport (and microchip) by the age of 6 months or by 31st December in the year of their birth, whichever is later.

 The passport must be kept with your animal at all times.
-You need to provide your horse's passport when a vet examines or treats your animal (either at your yard or at Bell Equine) and when you sell, or give the animal, to someone else.
+You need to provide your horse's passport when a vet examines or treats your animal (either at your yard or at Bell Equine Hospital) and when you sell, or give the animal, to someone else.

-If you buy a horse you should contact the passport issuing organisation (PIO) within 30 days.
+If you buy a horse you should contact the passport issuing organisation (PIO) within 30 days to update the owner details..

 When your horse dies, the passport should be returned to the PIO within 30 days.